flooz-link/flooz-kyc-verification/README.md

 # Flooz KYC Process
-The Flooz KYC process is one of the most robust KYC check available in crypto.
+The Flooz KYC process is one of the most robust KYC checks available in crypto.
 Our service is secured by **Passbase technology** ensuring the most rigorous and legally compliant checks are completed with the aim of bringing trust and transparency to the blockchain.
 If you would like to request a KYC please visit our partnerships store at `partnerships.flooz.trade`
 # Important Disclaimer
 Our KYC makes no statements, or guarantees the safety and security of a project.
 It’s also not to be considered as an assessment regarding the utility or longevity of a project.